luizperes/studium/README.md

 - Epoxy >= 1.4.3
 - GLM >= 0.9.8

+The following libraries are optional, but recommended, to build `studium`:

+- ChickenScheme >= 4.12

 Consult your trusted repositories for the packages for developing software with these libraries.

 ### Building